 14. Where does it deliver?

 15. When does it deliver?

-16. Do you know of loads to pick up at destination, or someone there who would have load information?
+16. Do you know of loads to pick up at the destination, or someone there who would have load information?

 As a small motor carrier, you must know what your hauling rate should be on this specific load based on the answers to these questions and what your Break-Even Point is on this particular trip.
-Not knowing your fixed costs, cost per mile and load-specific costs puts you at an extreme disadvantage.
+Not knowing your fixed costs, cost per mile and load-specific costs put you at an extreme disadvantage.
 Any time you allow someone else to set your hauling rates, you’re putting control of your entire business in their hands.
 That’s not the reason you started your trucking company.
 To be sure you are getting the revenue you need; you must first know what it really costs to provide your services.
 If your rates are too high for the area in which you’re hauling based on your Break Even-Point; you either need to figure a way to cut costs, or you’re hauling in the wrong freight lane, or with the wrong equipment.
 In today’s highly competitive hauling market, it is imperative your operation and equipment match the freight lane rates in which you pull tonnage.
 The only way to do this is to know your Break-Even Point per truck.